andradejacob36/Implementing-Active-Directory-On-Premises-in-Azure/README.md

 <h2>Step 8: Create a bunch of additional users and attempt to log into client-1 with one of the users</h2>

-1. Log-out from DC-1 (VM) and log-in back to DC-1 (VM) as username:Terminator_admin and pass:Password1.
+1.Log-out from DC-1 (VM) and log-in back to DC-1 (VM) as username:Terminator_admin and pass:Password1.
     <ol type="a">
       <li>To verify your VM, go to command line and type "whoami", & "hostname"</li>
       <li>It shoud respond back with "mydomain\terminator_admin" & "DC-1".</li>